Ways2Capital : Indian ADRs

-Indian ADRs ended higher on Wednesday.
-In the IT space, Infosys was up 0.13 percent at USD 15.81 and Wipro gained 0.11 percent at USD 6.12.
+Indian ADRs ended higher on Thursday.
+In the banking space, HDFC Bank rose 1.46 percent at USD 96.32 and ICICI Bank added 0.18 percent at USD 9.72.

 For Quick Trial – 8962000225 ✔